whosonfirst/whosonfirst-sources/sources/README.md

 ## International Organization for Standardization

-_ISO is an independent, non-governmental international organization with a membership of 163 national standards bodies._
+_ISO is an independent, non-governmental international organization with a membership of 163 national standards bodies.
+Data for concordance values is sourced from Statoids.
+Who's On First tracks which 'country' a feature belongs to via the 'wof:country' and 'iso:country' properties.
+No other ISO properties are referenced._

 * id: `1108931861`
 * name: `iso`